axioscode/generator-axios/generators/lambda/templates/README.md

 ```

 ## Scheduling
 Scheduleding a Lambda function must be down within the AWS interface.
-Login to view the function apex deployed via (console.aws.amazon.com)[https://console.aws.amazon.com/lambda/home?region=us-east-1#/]
+Login to view the function apex deployed via [console.aws.amazon.com](https://console.aws.amazon.com/lambda/home?region=us-east-1#/)

 ### Testing
 Select "Scheduled Event" from the dropdown to simulate cron trigger a lambda function

 ### Triggering
 Under the "Triggers" table, add a "CloudWatch Events - Schedule" trigger.
-If you have not set up a CloudWatch Event to trigger a lambda function, you may do so by (creating a CloudWatch Event rule)[https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#rules:]
+If you have not set up a CloudWatch Event to trigger a lambda function, you may do so by [creating a CloudWatch Event rule](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#rules:)

 ## Troubleshooting
+`apex --help`

 ### Check the logs